In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 Farid Younos, a retired professor at Cal State East Bay in Hayward who considers himself both Afghan and American, traveled to Austria this weekend to give a presentation on the situation in Afghanistan.

-Younos said the blame for a Taliban takeover of Afghanistan will fall mostly on Biden’s shoulders for his decision to bring all US troops home.
+Younos, in an interview last week, said the blame for the Taliban takeover of Afghanistan will fall mostly on Biden’s shoulders for his decision to bring all US troops home.
 But blame will also fall on what he called a “corrupt” government in Afghanistan that has largely ignored the role of Islam in that nation.

 “That has been very costly for Afghanistan,” he said.
 “In that country, you can’t ignore Islam if they want to have peace.
 Islam is very much compatible with democracy but based on some principles of morality and ethics.
 But Islam cannot be imposed.”

-Younos warned that a return of the Taliban will not only affect Afghanistan but also the entire Middle East, Central Asia and eventually Europe and beyond.
+Younos warned that the return of the Taliban will not only affect Afghanistan but also the entire Middle East, Central Asia and eventually Europe and beyond.

 Darby recalled the hate and discrimination aimed at Afghans in Fremont after the 9/11 attacks two decades ago.
 Now the Afghans in the San Francisco Bay Area, she said, are being called terrorists, unpatriotic and un-American for speaking out against the US troop withdrawal.